Loved (song)

-"Loved" is a song recorded by Kim Wilde as a "new" track for the compilation album The Very Best of Kim Wilde, released in 2001.
+"Loved" is a song recorded by the English pop singer Kim Wilde as a "new" track for the compilation album The Very Best of Kim Wilde, released in 2001.

 The song was co-written by Ricki Wilde and Terry Ronald.

 The dance track was remixed and released in several of its remixed forms as a single across continental Europe, to some degree of success.
-New remixes of Wilde's 1980s hits "Kids in America" and "View From a Bridge" were also found on some formats of the single.
+New remixes of Wilde's 1980s hits "Kids in America" and "View from a Bridge" were also found on some formats of the single.